mohammedmulazada/react-features-in-vanilla-js/README.md

 As you can see, right now, between the two code blocks from React and Vanilla JS, it doesn't take much more work to do it in Vanilla JS.
 You might wonder, why use React when it can be done this easily in Vanilla JS?

-It comes down to Reactivity.
+It comes down to Reactivity, which we will cover later.

 ### Making your own virtual DOM

+The code below is a vanilla virtual DOM that will enable you to create HTML Elements with Javascript functions.

 ```js
 ;(function() {